ACT vs SAT

 Both the SAT and ACT test reading comprehension.
 The ACT Reading section favors speed and the ability to skim and locate terms quickly.

-The SAT Reading section allows for a slower reading pace, but passages involve higher-level language and arguments.
+The SAT Reading & Writing section allows for a slower reading pace and contains shorter passages, but those passages involve higher-level language and arguments, and some include older literary excerpts and even poetry.

 Math

-The Math section of the SAT has a portion that requires students to complete problems without a calculator.
-Questions tend to come from a smaller pool of concepts but work harder to trick the student and disguise their solutions behind complex equations.
+On the SAT Math section, questions tend to come from a smaller pool of concepts but work harder to trick the student and disguise their solutions behind complex equations.
+The SAT provides students with a reference sheet containing some geometry formulas.

-The ACT Math section allows a calculator for the whole test but gets noticeably more difficult than the SAT towards the very end.
+On the ACT Math section, questions get noticeably more difficult than the SAT towards the very end.
 In addition, a wider variety of topics appear, though the questions tend to be more straightforward.
+The ACT does not provide any formula sheets.

 Science